-Multiple studies have shown that people with migraine are often deficient in magnesium.
+Multiple studies have shown that migraine patients are often deficient in magnesium.
 The studies found that magnesium deficiency is, itself, a risk factor for migraine.
 The relationship between magnesium and headache has been suggested by a large body of scientific literature, including:

-- In a double-blind randomized study (in which neither the participants nor the experimenters know who is receiving a particular treatment, to prevent bias) of 81 people with migraine, half took a large dose of magnesium (600 mg) daily for 12 weeks; the other half was given a placebo.
-By the final month, the magnesium half had shown dramatic improvement.
-Their attack frequency was reduced by 41.6%, as opposed to 15.8% in the placebo group.
+- In a double-blind randomized study of 81 people with migraine, half took a large dose of magnesium (600 mg) daily for 12 weeks; the other half was given a placebo.
+By the final month, the magnesium group had shown dramatic improvement.
+Migraine attack frequency was reduced by 41.6%, as opposed to 15.8% in the placebo group.
 The magnesium-takers also had fewer migraine days.

-Because so many good-quality studies have shown magnesium’s efficacy in relieving headaches, plus its safety profile, several headache organizations — including the American Academy of Neurology and the American Headache Society — now recommend magnesium for migraine.
+Many good-quality studies have shown magnesium’s efficacy in reducing the frequency of migraine.
+Several headache organizations—including the American Academy of Neurology and the American Headache Society—now recommend magnesium for migraine.

 Side effects of magnesium

-If you have kidney disease, consult your medical professional before taking magnesium supplements.
-In addition, it’s always best to check with your doctor first if you’re considering taking any dietary supplements for the first time, are pregnant, nursing, taking any medications, or have any medical conditions.
+If you have kidney disease, consult your healthcare professional before taking magnesium for migraine.
+It’s always best to check with your doctor first if you’re considering taking any dietary supplements for the first time.
+This is especially important if you are pregnant, nursing, taking any medications, or have any medical conditions.